-Our testers loved the CamelBak Sequoia 22 — it was one of our favorite packs that we tested and topped our score charts overall.
+Our testers loved the CamelBak Sequoia 22 — it's one of our favorite packs that we tested, and it topped our score charts overall.
 This daypack is comfortable, breathable, can hold a lot of gear, and even comes with a hydration bladder, the only one in our test group to do so.
-It is on the expensive side for a daypack, and also a little heavy, but it carries well when full, and the back has good ventilation.
+It is on the expensive side for a daypack, and also a little heavy, but it carries well when full, and the back ventilates well.
 It received an update in the spring of 2018, and we like some of the new changes, like the dual-wing hip belt with roomy pockets.
-If you're hunting for something easier on the wallet and don't need the extra bit of awesome this pack provides, check out our Best Buy-winning pack, the REI Co-op Trail 25 - Women's.
+If you're hunting for something easier on the wallet, check out our Best Buy-winning pack, the REI Co-op Trail 25 - Women's ($80).
 Or, for those frequently hiking under suspicious cloud activity, the Osprey Sirrus scored very close to the Sequoia but comes with an integrated rain cover.
 Otherwise, if you're carrying a lot of gear on your day hikes or are tired of uncomfortable, poorly padded daypacks, check out the CamelBak Sequoia 22.

 CamelBak Sequoia 22 Review

 Compare prices at 2 resellers Pros: Comfortable, lots of good features, water reservoir included